getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/upload-source-maps.md

     - Creating a new release version
     - Uploading the project's latest source maps (and associate them with the new release version)

 2. Add the release version to the Sentry SDK configuration --- this will associate any error captured by the SDK in our app to this specific release.
-Sentry will use the release's source maps we uploaded to unminify the error's stack trace.
+Sentry will use the release's uploaded source maps to unminify the error's stack trace.

 **Note:** As part of the **Continuous Integration workflow** for this app demo, we're using a `Makefile` to handle the `sentry-cli` related tasks through `make` targets.
 If you're using a different code base, you can still apply the settings and commands described below to your specific setup or run them directly in a command-line shell as part of your build process.
 For more information, see [Command Line Interface](https://docs.sentry.io/cli/).